justaman045/portfolio/content/posts/codedamn/nextjs-and-tailwind-css-setup-complete-guide.md

 ---
 title: Next.js and Tailwind CSS Setup Complete Guide (2022)
 publishedDate: "2022-09-21"
+lastUpdatedDate: "2023-11-18"
 tags: ["nextjs", "tailwindcss", "guide"]
 status: "published"
 type: Post
-# summary: In this article, I'll tell you about How to setup a Nextjs project with Tailwind CSS
+description: In this article, I'll tell you about How to setup a Nextjs project with Tailwind CSS
 ---

-# Next.js and Tailwind CSS Setup Complete Guide (2022)

 Tailwind CSS is a CSS framework that helps to rapidly develop a modern website with ease.
 Today in the current Developer market a Developer with Tailwind CSS can develop Websites with custom elements faster when compared with Bootstrap.
 Developers prefer Tailwind CSS over other CSS frameworks due to many reasons, Some of which are listed below:-